Our office will be closed for the Christmas break from 5pm Tuesday 23 December and will reopen on Monday 5 January 2026.

 How can you deal with court fees?

+Currently, the filing fee for a divorce is $1125.
 Some people have trouble affording the filing fees associated with divorce.
-The cost of a divorce application cannot be waived, but you may be able to get a reduced fee.
+The cost of a divorce application cannot be waived, but you may be able to get a reduced fee of $375.
 You must pass a three-part financial hardship test to get a fee reduction.

 Conclusion